 This route allows for incursions into our target area, wherever we decide to explore, we do NOT run click and drive tours!
 We work at getting you to experience the bush and the space, as well as the flowers.
 This route also has us pass through and stop off in many of the local communities along the way.
 Each has a history, often a museum and many are unique.
 Also each larger town has an information centre, where we can be sure of critical information regarding seasonal conditions.
 Local knowledge is gold, so if we then change our route it is so that YOU get the best possible experience.
 Local towns also are good Pit Stops!

 This is our Everlastings Wild Flower Focus and Scenic WA tour and seasonally should be [this depends on good winter rains] booming with colour and variety of flowers, from late August to end of September, after which the massed profusions gradually dwindle.
-This has the side benefit though, of making Orchids and many other single rooted specimens much easier to locate.

 Shake off the city and head north.
 This trip we go north up The Midlands Road trough New Norcia.
 This is the only monastic town in Australia.